m-rutter/michaelrutter.dev/content/about/_index.md

 games, and board games.

-Programming langauges wise I'm quite interested in langauges with interesting type systems and langauges in the ML family like Typescript, Rust, and Haskell.
+Programming langauges wise I'm quite interested in langauges with interesting type systems like Typescript, Rust, and Haskell.
 For my day job I mostly write in TypeScript.

 Philosophy wise I was mostly interested in Metaphysics and causation.